Year of entry 2024

 The School usually offers a number of scholarships each year.
 Find out more about our scholarship opportunities.

-This programme provides you with an ideal preparation for a career in the international political arena, equipping you with critical thinking, research and communication skills and in-depth knowledge sought after by employers.
+This course provides you with an ideal preparation for a career in the international political arena.
+It equips you with critical thinking, research and communication skills and in-depth knowledge sought after by employers.

 The School of Politics and International Studies has a dedicated Careers Consultant who is on-hand throughout the year to support and advise you in regards to your career.
 The School also arranges a number of guest speaker events where you are able to engage with prospective employers, and hear from leading figures in the field.